quiltdata/quilt/docs/Catalog/RemovingStacks.md

 <!-- markdownlint-disable-next-line first-line-h1 -->
+If you ever need to remove a Quilt stack from your AWS account, you will continue to have access to all the data stored in your S3 buckets.
+You can still use the Quilt SDK to read and write packages to these buckets.

+However, you may lose access to resources created and managed by the Quilt stack, including the user database and service buckets containing audit logs and analytics data.
+Exactly how that happens depends on whether you created the stack using CloudFormation or Terraform.

+## Removing a Terraform Stack

+1. In the terminal, navigate to the directory containing your Terraform configuration.
+2. Run `terraform destroy` to remove the Quilt stack.
+It will warn you that it cannot remove any service buckets that are not empty.
+3. You can either remove the buckets manually or run `terraform destroy` again after emptying them.

+ follow the steps

 From time to time, you may need to remove a Quilt stack from your AWS account.
 To do this, you will need to delete the CloudFormation stack that created the stack, which will remove all resources associated with the stack.